sgarciac/fuego/README.md

 ```
 #### Value and field path types in filters

-I our previous examples, all the segments of the path part of a filter
+I our previous examples, all the segments of the path part of a filter contained
-contained alphanumeric or the _ character and did not start with a number.
+alphanumeric or the _ character and did not start with a number.
+When this

-If this condition is not met, you can still quote the different parts of the path:
+conditions are met, they can be written unquoted.
+Otherwise, they need to be
+unquoted.

 ```sh
 fuego query weirdcollection 'really."    ".strage." but valid ".fieldname == "even blank keys are valid"'
 ```

-As for values, numeric, string, boolean and timestamp values are supported in filters.
+As for values, numeric, string, boolean and timestamp values are supported in
+filters.
 Examples of queries:

 "age >= 34", "name == 'paul'", "married == true", and "birthday == 1977-06-28T04:00:00Z"